 AI Color Analysis: Find Your Perfect Color Palette in 2026

-The $4,300 Mistake Hiding in Your Closet: Why Color Analysis Matters
+The Closet Mistake You're Probably Making: Why Color Analysis Matters

-Here is the uncomfortable truth: 78% of people regularly wear colors that make them look tired, older, or washed out.
-This is not subjective opinion.
-It is measurable science.
-When you wear colors that clash with your natural coloring, they create shadows where they should not exist, drain vibrancy from your skin, and make you look less healthy than you are.
+Here's the uncomfortable part: a lot of people regularly wear colors that make them look tired, washed out, or older than they are.
+This isn't subjective opinion.
+When you wear colors that clash with your natural coloring, they create shadows where they shouldn't exist, drain vibrancy from your skin, and undercut the rest of the outfit.

 What AI color analysis delivers in 2026: